 Please feel free to leave a comment in the Blog Section and even recommend articles that fit this site.

-Thanks for spending a few moments examining the other side of the coin.
+Thanks for spending a few moments examining the true side of the coin.

 Why don't they teach our children, high school students, college and graduate students about the history of money?
 They learn about some of the principles of money and banking as currently practiced, and that is predominantly --Classical Capitalism, gold standard rubrics and only Keynesian deficit spending.
 But literally nothing on how, for centuries, the abundance or lack of money was and remains the fundamental cause of the fall of civilizations.
 Nothing about alternative economic systems, some of which are as good or better than American Capitalism.